 How do you survive this situation?
-(Sure, you can always get a new job and quit, but it's silly to give up a job that you like in an organization that is otherwise good because of one coworker you dislike or are learning to hate.)
-So, what can you do instead of quit?
+(Sure, you can always get a new job and quit, but it's silly to give up a job that you like in an organization that is otherwise good because of one colleague you dislike or are learning to hate.)
+So, what can you do instead of quitting?

 Here are six tips for getting along with even the most annoying people you dislike.

 Document the Disliked Coworker's Bad Behavior

 Mia used to work with a woman that she couldn't stand.
 At first, she thought it was just her own pettiness.
 She was pretty and smart and rapidly climbing the company ladder.
 Was she just jealous?
 Mia convinced herself that that was the case—she didn't like her because she was just petty and jealous.

 Now, that is a reason to cause you to dislike a coworker, but in this case, it turns out that it wasn't the real reason.
 When she lied to a senior person in another department about work Mia had done, she realized that her coworker was simply a horrible person.

 At that point, she was able to see that she wasn't the only person the coworker had happily sacrificed to make herself look better.
 Once Mia learned this about her, she understood that her unconscious mind had picked up on the coworker's sleazy character before she could see it clearly in action.

 But, Mia still had to work with her.
 They were peers, so she had no hire/firepower over the coworker.
 Mia otherwise loved her job and wanted to stay in it.
 So, she actively changed her interactions with the coworker.
 Knowing that she had no trouble lying about any conversations, Mia stopped speaking to her face to face and communicated via email so that every interaction was documented.